mkudija/mkudija.github.io/books/md/Life30.md

-# Life 3.0

-*Life 3.0: Being Human in the Age of Artificial Intelligence* by Mark Tegmark

 > The mystery of human existence lies not in just staying alive, but in finding something to live for. <br> —Fyodor Dostoyevsky[^brothersk]

 [^brothersk]: Cited by Tegmark at the beginning of Chapter 7 on Goals (249), from *The Grand Inquisitor* in Fyodor Dostoyevsky, [*The Brothers Karamazov*](https://www.amazon.com/Brothers-Karamazov-Fyodor-Dostoevsky-2004-07-25/dp/B01FKT82QE/ref=sr_1_4?ie=UTF8&qid=1507495482&sr=8-4&keywords=barnes+and+noble+brothers+karamazov) (New York: Barnes & Noble, 2004), 236.

-In *Life 3.0*, Max Tegmark gives a fascenating and mind-opening tour of a possible future with artificial intelligence.
-Even if you find some of the possible scenarios he presents to be fantastical, he asks difficult questions that concern those interested in the future of humanity: What is the meaning of life?
+In *Life 3.0*, Max Tegmark gives a fascenating and whirlwind tour of a possible future with artificial intelligence.
+Even if you find some of the scenarios he presents to be fantastical, he asks difficult questions of concern to those interested in the future of humanity: What is the meaning of life?
 Is a superhuman artificial intelligence possible, and if so would we want one?
 What collective goals should we work together for?
-Throughout, he gives prescise scientific insight and humbly invites other fields—including philosophy—to join "the most important conversation of our time."
+Throughout, he gives scientific insight while humbly inviting thinkers in other fields—including philosophy—to join "the most important conversation of our time."

-So what is "Life 3.0"?
+First off, let's understand the title *Life 3.0*.
 Tegmark acknowledges that his definitions are controversial, reflecting a scientific perspective that is currently limited in its understanding of the topics under discussion.
 Thankfully though, he provides clear definitions for the terms he uses (reproduced below) and invites discussion on the interpretation he puts forth.
 He starts by defining **life** as a "process that can retain its complexity and replicate."[^definition] **Life 1.0** then is the simplest form of life where both its hardware and software are evolved, meaning that changes only manifest on the evolutionary timescale, over the course of generations.
 We inhabit what he terms **Life 2.0** where our hardware (body) is evolved, but our software is designed: we can gain knowledge, change the algorithms we use to process information, and learn new skills. **Life 3.0** then is "finally fully free from its evolutionary shackles," able to design both its hardware and software.
 Broadly speaking, this is the future Tegmark thinks may be possible with artificial intelligence.
 [^definition]: Max Tegmark, [*Life 3.0*](https://www.amazon.com/Life-3-0-Being-Artificial-Intelligence/dp/1101946598/ref=sr_1_1?ie=UTF8&qid=1508148120&sr=8-1&keywords=life+3.0) (New York: Alfred A. Knopf, 2017), 25.
 Also see 39 for a table of definitions used throughout the book, reproduced below.

 Let's also get on the same page about what artificial intelligence is.
 Tegmark uses the term **Artificial General Intelligence**, to describe artifical (non-biological) intelligence that can accomplish virtually any goal, including learning (30).
 Unless otherwise explained, this is what he is referring to when speaking about artificial intelligence or AI.

-### Career Advice
-In Chapter 3, Tegmark reviews some recent breakthroughs in artificial intelligence, and then projects how these and future developments might impact a number of facets of life, from manufacturing and healthcare to warfare and the legal system.
-One area of discussion I find particularly interesting is about the future of jobs and wages in a world of AI.
-Citing the work of MIT economists Erik Brynjolfsson and Andrew McAfee, Tegmark explains how digital technology increases inequality.
-This works through three mechanisms: (1) by rewarding those with education over others by replacing old jobs with new jobs that require high skills, (2) by rewarding those with capital over laborers due to increased automation, and (3) by rewarding individual superstarts over everyone else because of the scale of the platform driven by digital technology.[^robots]
-[^robots]: For related reading, see [*Rise of the Robots: Technology and the Threat of a Jobless Future*](https://www.amazon.com/Rise-Robots-Technology-Threat-Jobless/dp/0465097537/ref=sr_1_1?s=books&ie=UTF8&qid=1508151815&sr=1-1&keywords=rise+of+the+robots) by Martin Ford.
-Chapter 2 identifies "7 deadly trends" brought by increased automation, including: stagnant wages, corporations winning over labor, lower labor force participation, less job creation, increased inequality, difficulty for recent graduates, and more part time jobs.

-With these trends in mind Tegmark explains the career advice he gives his children: go into jobs machines are bad at so you won't be replaced (121).
-Therefore, a "safe" job would be one that requires a lot of interaction with other people, uses creativity, and is in an unpredictable environment.

-My career advice: always be learning, make connections between different disciplines, etc.
+But why should you care about artificial intelligence?
+Drawing from the numerous arguments Tegmark makes in detail, I think we all should care because a future with artificial intelligence could be very bad, it could be very good, and it will have tangible effects on our lives in the near term.
+Most importantly, Tegmark's questions about artificial intelligence force us to ask important questions about who we are and what we want.
+Let's examine each of these in turn.

+A strength of *Life 3.0* is the wide expanse of possible outcomes Tegmark highlights–he casts a wide net in an attempt to ensure all possible outcomes are accounted for and considered.
+Some of these are not good.
+Perhaps the AI takes control and kills all humans because they consume resources it could othersie put to more prouctive use for its own ends.
+Or the AI may act like a zookeeper, keeping humans around for some entertainment value but in vastly limited numbers and with no autonomy.[^scenarios] **superintelligence**[^superintelligence] might play out.

+[^scenarios]: See the other scenarios he describes in [Chapter 5](http://matthewkudija.com/books/life30.html#5-aftermath-the-next-10000-years)
+[^superintelligence]: **Superintelligence**: "General intelligence far beyond human level", [Terminology](#terminology) (39)

+- one of two possible terrible endings
+- potential amazing results
+- may impact us soon
+- most importantly, asks questions that help us know ourselves, and live better otherwise (goals)
+	- who we are: most important questions and errors of our time are anthropological: they arise from a fundamental misunderstanding of the human person

 The value of work

+very abstract, but brings you to very real things
+- how we work
+- what goals we have
+- place of science ,and relation to other thinking

 ### Risk and Reward of AI